 The LG C9 OLED is an excellent TV.
 Like all OLED TVs, it delivers outstanding dark room performance, thanks to the perfect inky blacks and perfect black uniformity.
 It has an outstanding response time, delivering clear motion with no blur trail, but this does cause stutter when watching movies.
-This TV also supports HDMI 2.1 on all four ports, although there's currently little advantage to this, as there are no HDMI 2.1 sources available, it could help make your TV future-proof.
+This TV also supports HDMI 2.1 on all four ports, and even though there aren't many HDMI 2.1 sources available, it could help make your TV future-proof.

 Unfortunately, like all OLED TVs, there's a possibility of experiencing permanent burn-in, and the brightness of the screen changes depending on the content (ABL), which may bother some people.